Lersubem/foodstack/readme.md

 3. Normal behavior (remaining ~30%)
    - Simply calls the next middleware and returns the real response without simulation.

-This middleware is intentionally mentioned in both the architecture section and here to make sure the reviewer sees the explicit handling of high-load and bad-network scenarios.
+This makes the high-load and bad-network behavior explicit and easy to observe.

 ---